marios-code-path/scala-finagle/README.md

 ### Wrapping Services with Filters

-Filters in Finagle allow us to transform a service's output.
-For example through the Twitter docs, a brief defintion Filter traits should suffice in this example.
+ Filters lets us change the input and output types for a given service, wrap service logic (eg with logging) and even simplify the relationship between a services configured states through composition.
+Lets see what Twitter docs say about Filters:

 ```java
  * A [[Filter]] acts as a decorator/transformer of a [[Service service]].